zolu0/twitter-bait-filter/README.md

 Blocks low-effort, NSFW, and engagement-farming “A Thread” posts on Twitter/X.

-Blocks low-effort, NSFW, and engagement-farming “A Thread” posts on Twitter/X.

 **No more:**
 - "say hi" thirst traps
 - AI model bait